Who is Family Heritage Trust Company?

 Finally, an independent trust company is an organization of individuals.
-An organization that, by its very definition and mission, is to oversee and ensure the client's wealth is managed and administered as intended.
+An organization that, by its very definition and mission, is to oversee and ensure the client’s wealth is managed and administered as intended.
 An independent trust company provides continuity from one generation to the next.
-Most independent trust companies are staffed by professionals who have already demonstrated competence in the fiduciary management business and this experience is a tangible benefit that can not be ignored.
-Furthermore, the management of independent trust companies typically have a financial commitment to the company and this vested financial interest ensures stability.
+Most independent trust companies are staffed by professionals who have already demonstrated competence in the fiduciary management business, and this experience is a tangible benefit that cannot be ignored.
+Furthermore, the management of independent trust companies typically has a financial commitment to the company, and this vested financial interest ensures stability.

 - Estate Tax.
-A tax on the transfer of property at death, typically paid from the assets in the estate.
+A tax on the transfer of property at death is typically paid from the assets in the estate.
 The federal government and some states levy estate taxes.

 - Fiduciary.
-The trustee of a trust, personal representative of an estate or conservator of the assets of a "protected person".
+The trustee of a trust, the personal representative of an estate, or the conservator of the assets of a “protected person”.

 - Grantor.
 The person who creates and funds a trust; may also be called a donor, settlor, or creator.